 For a long time I thought that being organised when you travel was akin to being “boring”.
 Travel is meant to be unstructured, unorganised and unplanned.
 Planning a holiday would make you one of those people in sitcoms who have an itinerary broken into 15 minute increments - and we always know that those people are shown the futility of organisation by the end of the episode.

 There is something to be said though for being organised.
 In general you find nicer places to stay, better places to eat and more interesting places to visit.
 It makes you more willing to embrace spontaneity - not less.
-Although some of our favourite adventures have been on a whim - one of the best meals we had was recommended by people we met at Christmas dinner - I would have been far less likely to take a chance on it if I didn’t already have a delicious meal already planned for the night before.
+Although some of our favourite adventures have been on a whim - one of the best meals we had in Italy was at a place recommended by people we met at Christmas dinner in Venice - I would have been far less likely to take a chance on it if I didn’t already have a delicious meal already planned for the night before.

 Trying new things

 It’s surprisingly easy these days to go to a new country and experience exactly nothing new.
 Between global chain stores and the universal love of Coca-Cola it’s easy to have no new experiences.
 Fight the urge to stick with what’s familiar!
-Try the the weird beverage from the vending machine - sure it might taste like cigarette water but you’ll never know if don’t try it.
+Try the the weird beverage from the vending machine - sure it might taste like cigarette water (true story that happened to me in Tokyo) but you’ll never know if don’t try it.
 Go into restaurants where the locals eat - it’s intimidating of course but it is almost always a lot more fun.
 And if the waiter offers you raki - you say yes*!

 *Assuming of course that you are legally allowed to drink and do consume alcohol.
 Drink responsibly and so on.